-Evaluation parameters must be made clear to the student in advance of the examination.
+Assessment parameters must be made clear to the student in advance of the examination.
 This includes information about who sets the exam questions and who evaluates the student.
 If performance is assessed by a committee, it must be made clear how the committee is appointed and who sits on it, and how the evaluation is to be carried out (consensus or vote).

 All Ph.D. comprehensives must be represented by an administrative course number, usually XXXX 701.
-Grading of this course can be Pass/Fail or letter grades can be assigned: the same form of grading must be applied to all students in a program.
-A passing grade is required for students to continue in the program.
+Grading of this course must be Pass/Fail.
+A Pass is required for students to continue in the program.

-The assessment and reasons for the decision, including identifying specific strengths and weaknesses, must be documented and provided to the student in writing within 2 weeks of the examination.
+The assessment and reasons for the decision, including identifying specific strengths and weaknesses, must be provided to the student in writing within 2 weeks of the examination.
 There must be sufficient detail to allow the student to understand the decision.

-In the case of oral examinations, the student should also be given feedback on presentation, logical exposition, ability to answer questions, etc. To help ensure that assessments can be put in context, units may choose to make a record of the examination (including audio or video recording) and/or to have a neutral observer, chair, or outside committee member, or to make the oral open to members of the academic unit.
+In the case of oral examinations, the student must be given feedback on presentation, logical exposition, ability to answer questions, etc. To help ensure that assessments can be put in context, units may choose to make a record of the examination (including audio or video recording) and/or to have a neutral observer, chair, or outside committee member, or to make the oral presentation open to members of the academic unit.
 If recorded, an unedited copy of the recording must be forwarded to the student within 2 weeks of the examination.

 If the student does not repeat the exam by the deadline specified by the unit, the HH will be converted into F and the student will be withdrawn from the university.
-In the event that the repeat comprehensive is judged to have failed, the student will receive a grade of F and will be withdrawn from the university.
+In the event that the repeat comprehensive is passed, the grade of HH will be converted to a Pass and the student will be allowed to continue in the program.